-Dalit “cuisine” developed across the country as a mode of survival, born from economic necessity and the need to adapt.
+Dalit culinary traditions developed across the country as a mode of survival, born from economic necessity and the need to adapt.
+Says Dalit researcher Deepa Balkisan Tak, “Be it land, water or food, Dalits never had any rights to anything.
+Food practices were never made out of choice (but were the fallout) of a lack of options.
+Pork and beef became part of the Dalit cuisine because it was easily available because the upper castes didn’t want it.”
 Dirt, pollution, water and the segregation of wells are now widely-known indicators of caste in India, but the ways in which food hierarchies were structured for Dalits still remain in the shadows, although the consequences are fairly straightforward.
 A majority of Dalits are non-vegetarian.
-Hindu caste hierarchy puts pure vegetarian Brahmins at the top, non-beef-eating non vegetarians in the middle, and beef-eaters at the absolute bottom.
+Hindu caste hierarchy puts pure vegetarian Brahmins at the top, non-beef-eating non-vegetarians in the middle and beef-eaters at the absolute bottom.
 A recent national survey found that over 70% of people that eat beef are from the Scheduled Castes (SCs) and Scheduled Tribes (STs), 21% are from other backward castes and only 7% belong to upper castes.

-What should be an obvious issue is in fact a very intentionally and historically dismissed reality; at a time when self-righteous gau-rakshaks and ardent Hindu nationalists shout in favour of Modi’s beef ban, the true cost of such religious zealotry is whisked away onto the plates of society’s most marginalised.
+What should be an obvious issue is, in fact, a very intentionally and historically dismissed reality; at a time when self-righteous gau-rakshaks and ardent Hindu nationalists levitate in favour of Modi’s beef ban, the true cost of such religious zealotry is whisked away onto the plates of society’s most marginalised.

 From borrowing the tricks and techniques of upper-caste kitchens and using smart substitutions to provide the same level of flavour to the dishes that were available to them, Dalit food is a complicated, traumatic and audacious culinary story that we have attempted to shed modest light on.
 Here are a few dishes that have become central to the fabric of Dalit resistance and identity over the years.

-Preserving foods was intrinsic to Dalit food practices.
-Not only were stocks of preserved meat a sign of wealth, but they were often necessary for the changing circumstances of Dalits.
+Preserving foods has been intrinsic to Dalit food practices.
+Not only were stocks of preserved meat a sign of wealth, but they were often necessary for the changing circumstances of the people.
 Chanya essentially comprises long slices of sun-dried beef that could last for a few months.
-Sun-dried pig skin, called chunchuni, was another creation, while malidas are thick wheat rotis cooked with preserved pork fat and jaggery.
+Sun-dried pigskin, called chunchuni, was another creation, while malidas are thick wheat rotis cooked with preserved pork fat and jaggery.

 Wajadi is made from scrubbing the skin of the animal’s intestines, cleaning the offal and adding salt and a little chilli powder.
-Spices were rarely affordable or accessible to Dalits, so the food’s flavour had to be extracted through the best possible methods of cooking.
+Spices were rarely affordable or accessible to the Dalit community, so the food’s flavour had to be extracted through the best possible methods of cooking.

-Just as dalits ate rice made from corn, rotis in dalit homes are made differently than in most other upper caste homes.
-Usually with a fermented dough of coarse-ground wheat flour, mota anaj and curd, in some places even pea flour, it took a long time to become soft enough to stretch into circles.
+Rotis are made differently from in most other upper caste homes.
+Usually, with a fermented dough of coarse-ground wheat flour, mota anaj and curd, in some places even pea flour, it took a long time to become soft enough to stretch into circles.
 “Once the dough is ready, a portion of it is stretched over the arm and allowed to hang down,” explains the recipe.
 “This drawn mass has to be transferred to the oiled, heated surface of an upturned earthen pot (randan) at just the right moment, and baked.”

-Although this “tribal” red ant chutney has been featured on-and-off in Indian pop culture – from a 1980s Doordarshan show to the 2017 Marathi film Newton – and even abroad, it originally comes from the region of Bastar in Chattisgarh.
-Called “chaprah”, it is a pungent and spicy paste made from crushing red ants and their eggs, eaten widely at communal festivals and in local dishes.
+Although this ‘tribal’ red ant chutney has been featured on-and-off in Indian pop culture – from a 1980s’ Doordarshan show to the 2017 film Newton – and even abroad, it originally comes from the region of Bastar in Chattisgarh.
+Called ‘chaprah’, it is a pungent and spicy paste made by crushing red ants and their eggs, eaten widely at communal festivals and in local dishes.

-From using sugar cane molasses in sharbats and watermelon seeds to thicken gravies, Dalit diet draws from several different social and political histories that were never deemed worthy of study.
+Dalit diet draws from several different social and political histories that have sparsely been deemed worthy of study.
 I am neither an expert on Dalit history nor Dalit myself; the mere fact that these stories are only heard when told from the privilege of being on the outside is a heartbreaking truth that has to change.
-Because food was at the heart of untouchability, Dalits never felt their food was something to be celebrated.
-Food is an important manifestation of identity, and particularly for the Dalit imagination it is shaped by protracted memories of trauma and poverty – testimonies of caste violence that need to be acknowledged in sociopolitical spaces as much as in culinary ones.
+Food is an important manifestation of identity, and particularly for the Dalit imagination, it is shaped by protracted memories of trauma and poverty – testimonies of caste violence that need to be acknowledged in sociopolitical spaces as much as in culinary ones.